l’ombre du vent —

 deviennent des créations

-Meaning lee or slipstream, windschatten is a german word, that, literally means “shadow of the wind” or “l’abri/l’ombre du vent” in french. however, it’s a word that gives me a warm feeling and the bar — that I’m about to open in my parallel universe’s hometown — is called just the same.
+Meaning “lee” or “slipstream”, Windschatten is a german word, that, literally means “shadow of the wind” or “l’abri/l’ombre du vent” in french.
+It’s a word that gives me a cozy-bar-like warm feeling of comfort.

-Co-workers and fellow artists are welcome to share this place as a temporary space to create and bounce ideas. long live co-working.
+Co-workers and fellow artists are welcome to share this place with me as a temporary space to create and bounce ideas. long live co-working…

-I am an artist and graphic designer based in Capbreton, France, a place blessed with a powerful ocean, pine trees and summer-tourism.
+I am an artist and graphic designer based in Capbreton, France, a place blessed with a powerful ocean, a lot of pine trees and summer-tourism.

 After graduating in Information Design (University of Applied Sciences Fh Joanneum in Graz, Austria) I moved to London, UK, where I worked as a visual designer for an Usability Design agency.
 Listening to those people who are at the receiving end of a product or service was an eye-opening experience.
-I came to understand that useful design has to be crafted with care.
+I came to understand that really useful design had to be crafted with care and attention.

-When I felt the urge to travel and wanted to learn surfing, I became a freelancer to support this idea.
+After a while I felt the urge to travel and wanted to learn surfing so I became a freelancer to support this idea.

 For almost 10 years now, I create, draw, imagine, design and find visual answers for individuals, associations and small businesses.